 A recruiter is a shark that can smell fear/nervousness in the water 10 miles away.
 Practice your answers until you are comfortable.
-With 20 years of experience under your belt, you should have a better answer than your younger peers.
+With 20 years of experience under your belt, we should have a better answer than our younger peers.

 Getting the interview: the following are steps that can help combat the misperception of “over 40”.

 Your resume: There is plenty on the internet about what a resume should look like if you are over 40.
 I will say this: Don’t feel like you should keep your resume limited to 1 page.
-If your resume says “my major accomplishments over the last 20 years of my career can be summed up in 1 page” then you don’t have much to show.
 Would Einstein or Leonardo Da Vinci have a 1-page resume?
 If it is compelling and relevant, I will read it.
 When it is 3 pages long and unrelated to the position I am looking to fill, I won’t.
 The Iliad is a tome, and plenty of people read it.

 More than likely, you will only be hired for the last 5 years of your experience.
 Not the first 5 of your career, so avoid listing everything you have done in an attempt to cover all of the bases.
 Focus your resume, and keep it relevant to the job you are applying for.